IvanSivoplyas/SpringLibrary/README.md

-This is the first project in Neil Alishev`s course on Spring Framework.
 This is a library web service which shows readers and books

 Technologies:
 - Java 8
+- Maven
 - Spring 5
 - Thymeleaf
 - PostgreSQL